 In addition to CSA requirements (C22.2 No. 29-11), the manufacturer's nameplate must show the fault current that the panel, including breakers, has been built to withstand.

-[347][600] V panelboards: bus and breakers rated for 22,000 A (symmetrical) interrupting capacity or as indicated by the Co-ordination Study [Consultant to insert citation to Section detailing Coordination Study or to indicate whether the study already exists] to determine the thousand ampere interrupting capacity (KAIC) which shall be a minimum of [18,000] A.[Consultant to confirm capacity and amend as required.
-Consultant to consider whether Short Circuit Study is required and amend this Section as required]
+600/347 and 208/120 V panelboards: bus and breakers rated for 22,000 A (symmetrical) interrupting capacity based on the Co-ordination Study that is carried out by the Consultant

 All branch breakers shall be bolt-on type.